auraoupa/perf-pangeo-deployments/README.md

 ***The spatial mean is not impacted because in the two cases, the time dimension is chunked (in 11688 or 48 chunks).***

+***My advice would therefore be to consider chunking along all dimensions of the dataset in order to be able to later compute more efficiently any operations involving any dimensions.***

 ## Description of Pangeo deployments